-The Presiding Officer should mark that notice in the same way as if it were part of the register, and issue ballot papers in the usual way.
+The Presiding should mark that notice in the same way as if it were part of the register, and issue ballot papers in the usual way.

-The marked notice must be sealed up with the register at the close of poll.
+The marked notice may be sealed up with the register as the close of poll.